-The Penn Lung Center is a leader in advanced therapies for critically ill patients with programs such as sedation minimization, delirium prevention and early physical therapy in the intensive care unit (ICU).
+The Harron Lung Center is a leader in advanced therapies for critically ill patients with programs such as sedation minimization, delirium prevention and early physical therapy in the intensive care unit (ICU).
 Critical care medicine at Penn is:

 - Provided by experts in critical care medicine.